CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/examples/inspection-scenario-pressure-in-trucks-tire.md

 | 14 | MO Template for Garage | MO Template = Pressure-Tire-Truck <br/>Class = Pressure Vehicles <br/>Category = Pressure Trucks <br/>Adding of Task = <br/>Track_Inspection_Pressure to MO Template | Yes | [Step 14](https://youtu.be/LLZnwX5gCmM?si=h5Mq1TuUwHjWK1Ji) |
 | 15 | Creation of MO based on MO Template | New MO based on prepared MO Template | Yes | [Step 15](https://youtu.be/xu6NMGugZfk?si=WMJwtkNPGmpcwIZZ) |
 | 16 | Reporting of MO | MO has to be in Status = Started <br/>RMBM Option Inspection Reading for each Checkpoint | Yes | [Step 16](https://youtu.be/bHSvfJ8LAtI?si=ab5krw4cHrKQlGu_) |

+---
+This structured approach ensures a thorough inspection of truck tire pressures, enhancing operational safety and vehicle reliability.
+By following these steps, you can standardize the process, reduce manual effort, and ensure compliance with maintenance requirements.
+Regularly updating and refining the template as per operational needs will further improve the inspection process.